CQC We Statement

 2. Principles of Good Complaint Handling

-Responding appropriately to complaints includes:
+Best practice when responding appropriately to complaints includes:

 - getting it right (legally and procedurally);

-- being person focused;
+- being customer focused;

 - being open and accountable;